Software Technology Transfer Agreements

 - The separately stated reasonable price for the tangible personal property stated in the TTA; or

-- If there is no separately stated reasonable price in the TTA, the separately stated reasonable price at which the tangible property or like tangible personal property was previously sold by this retailer or by a third party; or
+- If there is no separately stated reasonable price in the TTA, the separately stated reasonable price at which the tangible property or like tangible personal property was previously sold or offered for sale to an unrelated third party; or

 - If there is no separately stated reasonable price available, 200 percent of the cost of the materials and labor used to produce the tangible personal property.